imagej/imagej.github.io/pages/How_to_upload_to_core_update_sites.md

 The typical workflow is:

-1. Update {% include github org='fiji' repo='fiji' label='Fiji.git' %} to depend on the latest {% include github org='scijava' repo='pom-scijava' label='pom-scijava' %}
+1. Update {% include github org='fiji ' repo='fiji ' label='Fiji.git ' %} to depend on the latest {% include github org='scijava ' repo='pom-scijava ' label='pom-scijava ' %}
 2. Use `mvn -Dimagej.app.directory=$HOME/Desktop/Fiji.app/ -Ddelete.other.versions=true` to install into an existing (up-to-date) Fiji installation
 3. NOTE: if there are any version downgrades at this point, this indicates dependency skew.
 Fiji.git should be updated appropriately, restarting from step 1
 4. Upload changes to ImageJ update site